Rosie Frasso, PhD, SM, SM, CPH

 Biography

-Dr. Rosemary (Rosie) Frasso is a public health researcher and educator.
+Dr. Rosemary (Rosie) Frasso is a social policy and health equity scholar.
 Dr. Frasso earned a PhD from the University of Pennsylvania's School of Social Policy & Practice, as well as two master's degrees from the Harvard T.H.
 Chan School of Public Health.
-Her current research focuses on the integration of qualitative and quantitative methods in projects designed to improve population health, healthcare quality, access to health services for vulnerable populations and evaluation of educational endeavors in medicine, social work, nursing, allied health, and public health settings.
-Dr. Frasso provides consultation and oversight on qualitative projects for clinicians, researchers, and students as well as for clients including the VA Medical Center, Children's Hospital of Philadelphia, the Philadelphia Police Department, and the Philadelphia Department of Public Health.
+Her current research focuses on the integration of qualitative and quantitative methods in projects designed to inform and evaluate policy, improve population health, healthcare quality, access to health and social services for vulnerable populations and evaluation of educational endeavors in policy, medicine, social work, nursing, allied health, and public health settings.
+Recognized as an expert in mixed methods study design, Dr. Frasso provides consultation and oversight on projects for policymakers, clinicians, researchers, and students as well as for partners from local, national and international organizations.